Future Extensions (Appendix D)

 Intended solution: Slack (API), Discord, email, Mattermost as both source and target connectors.
 Enables human approval gates via message.received feedback.

-FE-15: Installable Organization Modules Resolved (MVP)
+FE-15: Installable Organization Packages Resolved then Removed (v0.1.9)

 FE-16: Property-Based Testing